gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-ietf-tsvwg-sctp-dtls-chunk.md

    takes that role, and the other endpoint takes the reverse role.

-2. Both endpoints indicate both roles, this is to be expected for endpoints supporting simultanous open.
+2. Both endpoints indicate both roles, this is to be expected for endpoints supporting simultaneous open.
 In this case the role needs to be determined using the parameter's Tie breaker.
 The endpoint with the larger value SHALL be the server, and the other endpoint takes the client role.
 In case both endpoints have the same tie breaker value, the selection has failed and the association MUST be aborted.
    The ABORT chunk MAY include the SCTP error cause "DTLS Key Management Tie Breaker Collision" (see {{tiebreakercol}}).
-   Endpoints are RECOMMENDED to attempt establishing a new SCTP assocation.
+   Endpoints are RECOMMENDED to attempt establishing a new SCTP association.

 3. Neither of the above apply.
    In this case both endpoints indicate the same role and neither indicates both roles.
-   The SCTP Assocation MUST be aborted and the ABORT chunk MAY include the SCTP error cause "Incompatible DTLS Key Management Roles" (see {{incompatroles}}).
+   The SCTP association MUST be aborted and the ABORT chunk MAY include the SCTP error cause "Incompatible DTLS Key Management Roles" (see {{incompatroles}}).

 Once the key management roles have been established, the endpoints